champgm/champgm.github.io/_posts/2019-12-10-My-Git-Workflow.md

 #### Pull Changes
 Check out your base branch, pull any recent changes, and start a new branch for your work.
 ![Pull Changes](2019-12-10-My-Git-Workflow/1.checkout-master.png)
+It's important to note here that I've prefixed my branch name. `feature` is a prefix from [git flow](https://nvie.com/posts/a-successful-git-branching-model/) that signifies from where I'm branching and what I intend to do in this branch. `GH-1` signifies that this branch is related to GitHub issue #1.
+If you were using something like JIRA, it would read `JIRAQUEUE-1` instead.
+This provides traceability back to the requirements of the feature this branch will implement.
+Ideally, all branches should be prefixed with at least an issue number, especially in a professional setting.

+#### Add your feature
+Write your tests, fix your bugs, etc. At this point, feel free to make as many commits as you'd like.
+Make them and push them often, especially before you leave work for the day.
+You never know what might happen to your local copy of the work you've done, or the computer on which it resides.

+Once you think you're ready for a code review, take a look at your commit history with something like, "git log --pretty=oneline"